 One added value that I enjoy freely providing members when they're being contacted by Producers and negotiating a deal on their project, is my own personal advice and guidance.
 If you've never spoken to a Producer, and never negotiated a contract for a TV show, it can be a bit nerve wracking.
 I've helped Writers understand what to expect, how to handle specific circumstances or deal points, and often how to get a better deal.
 An Attorney is always recommended for negotiating and closing any deal, but its a tremendous help for a Writer when they know how to lay the groundwork for a good deal before handing the contract over to an Attorney for fine-tuning.
 For a new Writer to be able to let a Producer know "they know", its a glass of cold water in the face of the Producer (or their business affairs dept.), and helps them get down to real business more quickly.
 Its good for all involved.

-There are countless web forums for writing, with a spectrum of negative and positive views on the TV industry, and even more disdain toward TV's ugly step-child "Reality TV", which is the bulk of our business, and is reflective of programming today.
+There are countless web forums for writing, with a spectrum of negative and positive views on the TV industry, and even more disdain toward TV's ugly step-child "Reality TV", which in the past has been the bulk of our business, and is reflective of programming trends.
+Today we're seeing a huge expansion into scripted TV series and films.
 There are also those who don't believe that Producers actually scout projects from anyone online.
 There are those who think Network Executives would never order a series from an "idea" that was posted in a database by a guy from across the country.
-But they did, and they do.
+But they do, and they did.

 It would be great if everyone could sell a show, and everyone could land deals.
 But that's not "reality".
 This industry is the most competitive in the world.
 Finding success takes talent, time, and tenacity.
 We're fortunate to see what the TV Writers Vault is capable of delivering for the person who dreams of becoming a TV Producer and breaking into the business.
 I often think back to my days running Development for Merv Griffin Entertainment, when we had sold an "idea" to Disney's Buena Vista TV on our first pitch.
 Two chief executives for Disney came to our offices for one of the early project meetings, and when leaving, we walked down the long hallway connecting the Griffin Group offices to the public area of the Beverly Hilton Hotel.
 As we did, one of the Network Execs said, "So how did you guys come up with this idea?".
 To which my Producer responded, "We bought it from a guy in Florida who called up and pitched the idea to Scott".
 The Network Executives response?
 Without missing a beat, she said- "I love when that happens".

-The TV Writers Vault a scam?
+Is the TV Writers Vault a scam?
 Nope.
-Just a new link in the new entertainment world that was destined to be.
+Just a new link in the always evolving entertainment world that was destined to be.